andfanilo/personal-codepen/README.md

 # personal-codepen

 A personal Codepen setup in Vue.
+Idea by [this post](https://willianjusten.com.br/criando-um-codepen-simples-em-poucas-linhas/).

 ## Prerequisites